Hagar Ehrlich Hacster

 Since October 7, I have been on a long journey of displacement.
 At first, I was in my own home with my sister-in-law.
 I discovered everything that had happened when I woke up on the morning of Sukkot and saw that she had turned on the television.

-From my home I went to Netanya, and after two weeks in Netanya I arrived here at the hotel.
+From my home, I went to Netanya, and after two weeks in Netanya, I arrived here at the hotel.

 When I arrived, I began to cry nonstop.
 I had to let it all out.

 It is terrible to be taken out of my home.
 Now, after more than a year here, I do not know how I will return to my home.
-I have no sense of security in my own house — the home that was meant to protect me.
+I have no sense of security in my own house — in the home that was meant to protect me.

 I have a large house, but I do not feel safe in it.
 I will return home only when I have no choice and when I am promised that I will not go through what we have been through.